 Of New Jersey’s 60 colleges and universities, ten have school counseling master’s degree programs.
 Though that may seem like a small number in comparison to the population of K-12 students enrolled in the state’s public and private schools, the programs are high quality with impressive post-graduation board exam and employment rates.
-9 of the 10 programs are accredited through the CACREP, and submission of the GRE to apply is completely optional for all programs.
+The submission of the GRE to apply is completely optional for all programs.
+With 9 of the 10 master’s programs holding CACREP accreditation, New Jersey’s commitment to training and retaining skilled practitioners makes it an attractive destination for individuals interested in becoming school counselors.
+Read below to learn more about how New Jersey’s school counseling master’s programs prepare you for this evolving and dynamic profession.

 William Paterson University